 I’m a postdoctoral research fellow at the University of St Andrews, working on the mineralogy and geochemistry of alkaline rocks and associated rare metal deposits.

-I was born and raised below sealevel and surrounded by windmills, in a small town called Rijpwetering in the Netherlands.
+I was born and raised in a small town called Rijpwetering in the Netherlands, stereotypically below sealevel and surrounded by windmills.
 I went to high school in Leiden and studied Earth Sciences at the VU University Amsterdam, where I completed my BSc degree in 2009 and my MSc degree in 2012.
 I did my PhD at the Geological Survey of Denmark and Greenland and the University of Copenhagen, being supervised by Prof. Tod Waight, Dr Troels Nielsen, and Dr Henrik Friis.